 - Reduce stress.

 - Practice meditation.
-Download medication apps like Calm or Headless.
+Download meditation apps such as Waking Up, Calm, or Headspace.

 - Challenge your mind every day.